You Were Born with Perfect Feet - What happened?

 Barefoot - A Perfect Design

 Strength and mobility are key features in achieving overall musculoskeletal health.
 Unfortunately, because of footwear design, the foot is often prevented from achieving its full potential.
 With 26 bones, 33 joints and over 100 muscles, tendons and ligaments, the human foot is extraordinary in its complexity.
 Three arches span the heel and forefoot.
 Like a powerful spring, these arches are designed to flex, rebound and absorb shock in order to decrease impact forces on joints higher up in the body.
 With long-term exposure to conventional shoes, our feet weaken, our toes deform and our muscles shorten and atrophy.
 Poorly designed Footwear continually forces foot arches to perform in unnatural ways, altering gait, posture and balance.
 This leaves our feet dependent on footwear that is structured, cushioned and supportive.
-But, thankfully, foot-healthy shoes now exist that allow the foot to function as nature intended.
+But, thankfully, foot-shaped healthy shoes now exist that allow the foot to function as nature intended.

 See bprimal's full range of healthy, barefoot shoes & footwear accessories, Socks & Correct Toes at https://bprimal.com.au/